Skip to content

 Facts about Villa Varda

 In Italy’s municipality of Brugnera, a Venetian-style villa was built in the second half of the 15th century.
-The Mazzoleni family constructed the Villa Varda in 1450 and made sure it appealed to the style of residences of the notables back then.
+The Mazzoleni family constructed the Villa Varda in 1450 and ensured it appealed to the style of residences of the notables back then.
 Its white stone architecture and classic style unmistakably reflect the majestic nature of the villa.

 The Origin of the Name “Varda”